TaRa1999R/Image_Processing/assignment32/README.md

-# Assignment30 : Convolution and Histogram
+# Assignment30 : Convolution 2D and Histogram Equalization

 ## How to Install
 Run following command :